kmeze/psite-optimizer/README.md

 Psite Optimizer requires running WordPress 5.6 or higher running on PHP 7.2 or later.
 Plugin is probably compatible with lower versions of WordPress, but it is not tested.

+## Installation

+Plugin is in development phase so there is no installation package yet.
+Tu install plugin copy or clone this repository to wp-content/plugins folder of your WordPress installation.

 ## Contributing

 Please note we have a [code of conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.